Here’s to new beginnings and being honest with yourself.

-Although the chapter that was 2019 has finally come to a close, My healing journey continues.
-So far, I have greeted the first days of 2020 with excitement and hope; hope that this year will come with the healing breakthrough that illuded me all last year.
-So, Here’s to new beginnings.
+Although the chapter that was 2019 has finally come to a close, my healing journey continues.
+So far, I have greeted the first days of 2020 with excitement and hope – hope that this year will come with the healing breakthrough that eluded me all last year.
+So, here’s to new beginnings.

-In my post; I crawled to the end, I talk about how slow my trek down the road to mental wellness has been.
-This is most definitely due to the discouragement that went hand and hand with the last year’s setbacks.
+In my post, I crawled to the end, I talk about how slow my trek down the road to mental wellness has been.
+This is most definitely due to the discouragement that went hand-in-hand with the last year’s setbacks.

 In my case, Post-traumatic stress disorder has overpowered my will.

-Many of my posts contain how I have made it this far and what I do get through the toughest of times.
+Many of my posts describe how I have made it this far and what I do get through the toughest of times.
 A good diet and exercise have been essential players in my recovery; so too has psychotherapy and mindfulness.
-It’s my hope that by telling my story, the readers discover that they are not alone.
+It’s my hope that by my telling my story will help readers discover that they are not alone.

 While my intention is to inspire others, it is also meant to be a therapeutic release for myself.
 Perhaps what I find most amazing is the inspiration I take from you all when you contact me and tell me your stories.
 Thank you for your help.